– An online course for facilitators

 Coaches and trainers who want to develop their own embodied presence

-Facilitators and therapists who want simple effective tools for working with the body
+Facilitators and therapists who want simple effective tools for working with the body (online and in-person)

 Movement practitioners like yogis, martial artists and dancers who are looking to broaden their view of embodiment, or work more in business/ other “mainstream” environments